 Yes, reach out to your Alcure provider when you're down to about 10 days' worth of naltrexone to allow lead time.
 Sometimes your provider may refill a greater number of tablets over prior prescriptions depending upon your progress and overall situation.
 Always reach out well in advance before you're completely out, though.

 What happens when I only need a maintenance supply of the medication?

-When to switch to maintenance use is a decision for you and your Alcure medical provider.
+When to switch to maintenance use of naltrexone is a decision for you and your Alcure medical provider.
 Maintenance use involves periodic reassessment by your Alcure provider before receiving a new e-prescription and will vary with each client.
-Once you reach maintenance, you may cancel recurring payments and schedule occasional one-time visits with your Alcure provider as-needed.
-The cost of a one-time visit is equal to four weekly payments.
-Reach us at email@example.com to cancel recurring payments and later to set up one-time provider visits when you're ready.
+Once you reach maintenance, you'll cancel recurring payments and schedule occasional one-time visits with your Alcure provider as-needed.
+The cost of a one-time visit is equal to one monthly payment.
+Reach us at email@example.com when you and your Alcure provider are ready to make the switch to maintenance use of naltrexone.